AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/projects/manage-projects/delete-projects.md

   </tr>
   <tr data-mc-conditions="">
    <td> <p><strong>Object permissions</strong> </p> </td>
-   <td> <p>Edit access to Projects, Tasks,&nbsp;Issues with ability to Delete projects, tasks, and issues</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+   <td> <p>Edit access to Projects, Tasks, Issues with ability to Delete projects, tasks, and issues</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
  </tbody>
 </table>